fanfansmilkyway/Tank-War/readme.md

 # How to install
 ## 1. Install Python
-Download python from python.org and install.
-The python version I've tested my game on is 3.13.0.
+Download python 3.13.0 from python.org and install.

 ## 2. Install the modules
 `pip3 install -r requirements.txt`